 Updated: May 9, 2018

 Quiet, small, beachfront, but a little distant.
 This laidback place only offers 16 rooms on 2 levels in an L-shaped block facing the sea.
 The overall wood-grained design is somewhat tarnished, however, by the garish orange tiles in the pool and the matching chairs on each patio.
 All rooms overlook the sea barely 20m away, and a few are close to the road, but traffic across the island is minimal.
 Rooms feature a pleasant rustic-style bathroom and sofa alcove facing the minuscule balcony, but there’s just too much wood – all different varieties and all stained a different way.
 The Infinity-style pool is adequate, while the beach is virtually private, with views across the bay.
-With only the delightful hotel café nearby, it does feel a little isolated, but is only 700m on foot (or occasional songthaew taxi truck) to the ferry terminal and another 200m to the main street.
+With only the delightful hotel café nearby, it does feel a little isolated but is only 700m on foot (or occasional songthaew taxi truck) to the ferry terminal and another 200m to the main street.

-Simple, comfortable, peaceful and few guests.
+Simple, comfortable, peaceful, and few guests.
 This charming collection of bungalows is away from the crowds, and considerably less busy than other resorts.
 Almost all bungalows are detached and separated by about 10m, and scattered around the extensive gardens of pepper trees and palms.
-The whitewashed wooden design with an arched thatched roof is modest but appealing, and many are raised to maximise glimpses of the sea; only a couple have direct beach frontage.
-The décor is colourful, and windows on 3 sides add to the feeling of space and light.
+The whitewashed wooden design with an arched thatched roof is modest but appealing, and many are raised to maximize glimpses of the sea; only a couple have direct beach frontage.
+The décor is colorful, and windows on 3 sides add to the feeling of space and light.
 It faces a private beach, which is too rocky for sunbathing but still OK for swimming.
 Best of all, it’s distant from jet-skis and boatloads of day-trippers.
 Guests can use the pool in the neighbouring resort.
 Along a back road with a temple and negligible traffic, it’s only 500m to the main street and ferry terminal, and another 300m to the principal beach.

 Lima Bella and Lima Duva